peterorum/randux/README.md

 ## build

-Build & deployment scripts are for osx.
+Build & deployment scripts are for osx, and assume the project is under ~/Projects/randux.

 Run the `build` script